-A. Mortgage Revenue Bonds.
+- A. Mortgage Revenue Bonds.
 The Finance Committee held hearings on proposals to eliminate the scheduled sunset of single-family issues at the end of this year.
 Some continued availability of these bonds after this year is likely at least for lower-income single family housing.
 I have proposed legislation to give states the option to issue tax credits for first time home buyers, rather than issue mortgage bonds.

-- B. Individual Housing Accounts.
-There have been suggestions that Congress adopt an IRA-type approach to encouraging savings for purchase of a principal residence through a tax deduction or deferral.
-This was the subject of Dole legislation in the 96th and 97th Congresses.
-The idea still has appeal both from the standpoint of encouraging savings and stimulating home ownership.
-Again, the cost to the Treasury will be a major issue--but if that can be kept under control, the idea could gain support. - C. Flat Rate Tax.
+The Finance Committee just held hearings, and the Treasury has indicated support. - B. Flat Rate Tax.
 The idea of a flat-rate or greatly simplified tax system continues to be quite attractivee, as we see continued taxpayer frustration with the complexity of our system and with the idea that special exemptions or credits enable the well-to-do to 'game' the system in their favor.
-Walter Mondale has endorsed the Bradley-Gephardt so-called "Fair Tax," so at least some believe the idea has political appeal.
+Wal'ter Mondale has endorsed the Bradley-Gephardt so-called "Fair Tax," so at least some believe the idea has political appeal.